DO I HAVE A CASE?

 They think they were partially at fault

-They didn’t go to the hospital right away
+They didn’t take an ambulance to the hospital

 The police didn’t show up to the scene